LambdaSchool/Model-Controllers-and-UINavigationController/README.md

 ## Objective 1 - Use UINavigationController to display data hierarchically

-### Lecture

-One of the most common forms of navigation in an iOS app is called "Master-Detail".
-This means there is some sort of master list of information that is displayed to the user, which is usually achieved by using a table view or a collection view, and to see details about something in that list, you must navigate to a more detailed view.

 Even if you've never heard of the master-detail pattern, you have surely used it before.
 For example, the iOS Contacts app shows a list of the contacts on your phone.
 If you want to see more information about the contact than their name however, you tap on the cell in the master list and it will bring you into a more detailed view that shows more information about that specific contact.

 The way we can implement this navigation between these two views is by using a few things.
 The first is a navigation controller.
 Navigation controllers (`UINavigationController`) create and manage what is called a "navigation stack".
 When you navigate from a master view to a detail view, the detail view is placed on top of the master view in a stack.
 More views could be placed on top of the detail view to create a larger stack.

 Using navigation controllers allows for us to navigate (hence the name) between our view controllers much easier.
-They will automatically create the back button you see at the top-left of the screen when you go into a detail view that easily lets the user go back to the previous view.
+They will automatically create the back button you see at the top-left of the screen when you go into a detail view that easily lets the go back to the previous view.

 To use a navigation controller, you have to "embed" a view controller in the stack view.
 So if we embed the master list of contacts in a navigation controller, it becomes the "root view controller", which simply means it's the first view controller in the navigation stack.
 If you try this out in a storyboard, you will notice it will add a gray bar at the top of the view controller.
 This is called a navigation bar (`UINavigationBar`).
 Navigation bars give the user a "physical" representation of the navigation stack that they can interact with, while the navigation controller manages the navigation stack in the background based on how the user interacts with the navigation bar.